weijuey/tp/docs/UserGuide.md

 * The contact assigned to the given `TAGNAME` cannot be assigned to the same `TAGNAME` again. e.g. assigning the tag `friends` to Alice at index 1 will not allow `Friends` to be assigned to the same contact.

-Examples:
+Example:

-* `assign 1 Friends` assigns a tag `Friends` to the contact at index `1`
+* `assign 1 Friends` assigns a tag `Friends` to the contact at index `1`.

+Format in detailed view: `assign TAGNAME`

+Example:

+* `assign client` assigns a tag `client` to the currently viewed contact.

 ### Unassigning a tag from a contact : `unassign`

 Unassigns a created tag from a contact.
+This command can be used in detailed view.

 Format: `unassign INDEX TAGNAME`